The Italian gambling advertising guidelines on the scope of the ban have been finally adopted by AgCom, which left some opportunities to exploit.

 5. Social and ethical communications that refer to a gambling operator as the promoter, without displaying the actual trademark and logo

 The ambiguity of this provision pertains to the prohibition to reveal the brand and logo of the gambling operator, which in some cases might correspond to their company name.

 The guidelines leave some areas of operation, but there is no doubt that marketing strategies created for other jurisdictions cannot anymore be just translated to be used in Italy.
 A tailored-made approach shall be necessary for the Italian market.

-Also, pending potential legal challenges of the Italian gambling advertising ban as a whole, the timing is favourable for operators to “test” the guidelines which set general principles without a consolidated intepretation of AgCom on the matter since no decisions have been issued yet.
+Also, pending potential legal challenges of the Italian gambling advertising ban as a whole, the timing is favorable for operators to “test” the guidelines which set general principles without a consolidated interpretation of AgCom on the matter since no decisions have been issued yet.

 Operators adopting the first initiatives in the new regulatory environment might face the risk of having to deal with AgCom in order to explain why their approach is correct.
 But they could also enjoy a competitive advantage.